Best Lithuanian food – 7 unique Lithuanian dishes

 It looks like a branched yellow tree, and its dough (made with butter, flour, cream, a little bit of sugar and egg yolk) is baked over an open fire.
 The cake does not expire for up to two months.
-Its flavor is very simple, but would be admired by even the most selective pastry lover.
+Its flavor is straightforward but would be admired by even the most selective pastry lover.

 Gira / Kvass

 Gira (kvass) originates from Russia, but as a result of the two countries’ common Soviet history, it can be bought anywhere in Lithuania.
 Back in those days, there were “kvass trucks on every corner”, which is why it became an integral part of Lithuanian cuisine.